sogaiu/janet-fiber-and-event-loop-notes/doc/ev_cancel.md

 `(ev/cancel fiber err)`

+> does this apply to non-task (non-root fibers) too?

+> what exactly does "suspended fiber" mean here?  see `fiber/status`
+> for ambiguity info.  there is a status named :suspended but the
+> phrase "the fiber is suspended" is used to describe fibers with
+> state :debug and :user(0-7).  of the fiber states, which ones count
+> for the purpose of this function?

 Cancel a suspended fiber in the event loop.

 Differs from `cancel` in that it returns the canceled fiber immediately.